Low Back Pain Treatment: A Spokane Valley WA Chiropractor’s Perspective

 The facet joints are the joints on the back of the spine where the vertebrae connect to each other.
 These joints contain cartilage that can start to break down and get inflamed.
 People who have a facet joint dysfunction will typically feel pain when they extend their back or standing for extended periods of time because that loads those joints.

 A subluxation is a misalignment of the vertebrae of the spine that prevents normal spinal motion and can irritate or damage the spinal nerves often causing symptoms such as lower back pain.
-At River City Chiropractic Spokane Valley, we locate subluxations of the spine that are causing lower back pain and through chiropractic adjustments and spinal exercises help people correct their subluxations over time.
+At River City Chiropractic in Spokane Valley WA, we locate subluxations of the spine that are causing lower back pain and through chiropractic adjustments and spinal exercises help people correct their subluxations over time.

 Frequently Asked Questions